ThomW/ufo-destruction/README.md

 # Making the Sausage

-I started with the source code of Phaser.io 3's [title](https://phaser.io/examples/v3/view/games/breakout/breakout), and flipped the game upside down just to see how it might work.
+I started with the source code of [Phaser.io 3's Breakout Sample Game](https://phaser.io/examples/v3/view/games/breakout/breakout), and flipped the game upside down just to see how it might work.

 I then fired up [Inkscape](https://inkscape.org/) and drew the ship, and a set of windows to replace the bricks in the game.